Diesel doubts making car buyers think twice

 It comes as new diesel sales alone are down 20.6% so far this year.

 Dealers have noticed the shift in buying trends, with half (52%) seeing an increase in the number of customers wanting more support when considering buying a diesel car, 37% reporting fewer diesel sales and 32% changing stock to react to changes in the diesel market.
+Check out our recent blog on car stock trends to help in choosing what car you should buy next.

 The research also revealed that fuel type is now the second most important consideration for drivers considering buying a new car, taking over from how economical the car is to run.
 The price of the car remains the top concern.